dariomnalerio/my-portfolio/README.md

 # Portfolio website

-Simple portfoliio website to showcase some of the skills I have gained throughout my time as a developer, as well as some cool projects (:
+Simple portfolio website to showcase some of the skills I have gained throughout my time as a developer, as well as some cool projects (:

 ## Demo
 [Project Demo](https://dmn-portfolio.vercel.app/)